Choosing a design for your skirting can be pretty hard these days due to the variety available on the internet.

 - MDF won't expand and contract like wood

-If you need extra protection against moisture (issues with damp, bathrooms, etc.), HDF is the material we would recommend but generally MDF should be perfect for most households.
+If you need extra protection against moisture (issues with damp, bathrooms, etc.), HDF is the material we would recommend (we call ours moisture resistant HDF) but generally MDF should be perfect for most households.

 We now use the densest MDF available on the market (hence why we call it HDF - High Density Fibreboard).

 As well as being the most premium product available, it's moisture resistant too.